top of page

 2. A Precise, Testable Go-To-Market Strategy

-“This is so compelling it can’t fail” is not a GTM strategy.
+“This is so compelling it can’t fail!” is not a GTM strategy.
 Investors want predictability.
-Risk can’t be eliminated—but it must be reduced systematically.
+Risk can’t be eliminated—but it must be clearly identified, and mitigated systematically.

 Be specific: